aidenkimgj/BattleShipGame/README.md

 threading, and data streams.
 These skills are used to develop a multithreaded socket program of the BattleShip game implemented with a server and game client.
 Both the client and the server have a GUI interface.
-The server’s GUI is used to display and monitor game traffic; the client’s GUI contains a fleet map, a target map.
+The server’s GUI is used to display and monitor game traffic the client’s GUI contains a fleet map, a target map.
 Each player gets their own battle area with a certain number of ships placed in non-overlapping positions.
 The ships might be of different sizes.